 In the end, how can I not mention how glamorous your kitchen will look if you plan to specify this color on the cabinets.

 It will make your kitchen seem brighter and stylish.

 Perhaps this fits your style?
 Personally, I like this one a lot!
 Maybe consider trying?

 Using on Exteriors

 And looking at an exterior example, you can see how the the color might work in tandem with a slightly darker color.

 In this photo, you really see the “blue” tone it takes on in the bright outdoor sunlight.

 Now that we have discussed the Morning Fog Gray – do you feel is it worth the try?
-Are you excited to use it in your next space?
+Are you excited to use it in your next room makeover or home update?
 Do let us know your experiences in the comments below!